gioialorusso/tic-tac-toe/README.md

 #### Game
 API for the game are pretty basic, there is an endpoint to start a new game and an endpoint to make a move, which are described in the API doc and quickly in the Usage section. <br/>
-In the controller, I added the relevant validations to check if the game exists, if the player is correct, if the position is correct and if the game is already finished.
-All validation tests are in the ValidateGameControllerMethodsTest class. <br/>
+The controller performs validation on the request.
+The service class handles objects manipulation and storage.
+I added functional validations in the object class, to check if the game exists, if the player is correct, if the position is correct and if the game is already finished.
+All validations have been tested. <br/>
 I created translations for the validation messages to have more readability in the error (e.g. "game_id: This value should not be blank").
 It is also possible to define different translations for different languages, thus having a UI which considers the user language. <br/>